gbmhunter/blog/content/pages/programming/microcontrollers/psoc/programming/_index.md

-{{< figure src="/images/electronics-misc/mini-prog-3-insides-top.jpg" caption="The top view of the MiniProg3 PCB with the cover removed." caption-position="bottom" width="400px" >}}
+{{< figure src="/images/electronics-misc/mini-prog-3-insides-top.jpg" caption="The top view of the MiniProg3 PCB with the cover removed."  width="400px" >}}

-{{< figure src="/images/electronics-misc/mini-prog-3-insides-bottom_0.jpg" caption="The bottom view of the MiniProg3 PCB with the cover removed." caption-position="bottom" width="400px" >}}
+{{< figure src="/images/electronics-misc/mini-prog-3-insides-bottom_0.jpg" caption="The bottom view of the MiniProg3 PCB with the cover removed."  width="400px" >}}